G\^ateaux semiderivative approach applied to shape optimization for contact problems: Introduction

 In this paper, we consider shape optimization problems constrained by variational inequalities.
 These problems are non-smooth and non-convex optimization problems.
 The non-smoothness arises due to the variational inequality constraint, which makes it challenging to derive optimality conditions.
-Moreover, besides the non-smoothness there are complementary aspects due to the VIs as well as distributed, non-linear, non-convex and infinite dimensional aspects due to the shapes which complicate to set up an optimality system.
+Moreover, besides the non-smoothness there are complementarity aspects due to the VIs as well as distributed, non-linear, non-convex and infinite dimensional aspects due to the shapes which complicate to set up an optimality system.
 In particular, one cannot expect for an arbitrary shape functional depending on solutions to VIs the existence of the shape derivative or to obtain the shape derivative as a linear mapping.
 In addition, the adjoint state can generally not be introduced and, thus, an optimality system cannot be set up.
-In this paper, we consider {Hadamard semiderivatives} instead of classical derivatives in order to formulate optimality conditions. {As noted in \cite{Ca-Da-Ma-22}, the Delfour-Zolesio approach of using Hadamard semiderivatives for evaluating shape sensitivities does not seem fully exploited so far.
-Thus, this paper aims at using it in order to obtain expressions for shape derivatives in the context of VI, which are computationally easier accessible.}
+A common way to handle the non-smoothness is to regularize the given problem, e.g., by replacing the $\max$-function by a smoothed approximation or by replacing certain functions with regularized version, and than consider the obtained regularized problem (see for example \cite{ChristofMeyerWaltherClason2018, SchielaWachsmuth2013, Mordukhovich2006, HintermullerKopacka2011}). {A mollification is also a tool that can be used to tweak non-smoothness as it is done in \cite{KovtunenkoKunisch2023}.
+They also discuss directional derivatives for shape optimization problems with VI. } {This paper aims at establishing a way to treat VI constrained shape optimization problems without the use of regularizations.
+We also aim at avoiding regularization techniques.
+Therefore, we use Gâteaux semiderivatives in order to obtain a useful kind of derivative such that we can deal with the unregularized contact problem. }